wiered/sd-multi-tool/README.md

-# sd-multi-tool
+# Stable Diffusion WebUI multi tool

-Stable Diffusion WebUI multi tool
+Soon to be released